JasonLee-cp/JasonLee-cp.github.io/_posts/dev/deployment/2023-03-28-deploy-ecs.md

 comments:
 ---

-In the last post --LINK--, we uploaded our simple FastAPI server container image to ECR.
+In the [last post](https://noisrucer.github.io/dev/2023/03/27/upload-ecr/), we uploaded our simple FastAPI server container image to ECR.

 In this article, we'll deploy our server on ECS Fargate so that you can access from anywhere around the world!